awsdocs/amazon-eks-user-guide/doc_source/iam-roles-for-service-accounts-technical-overview.md

 **Example : Create an identity provider from another account's cluster**

 **Example**
 In this example, Account A would provide Account B with the OIDC issuer URL from their cluster\.
 Account B follows the instructions in [Create an IAM OIDC provider for your cluster](enable-iam-roles-for-service-accounts.md) and [Creating an IAM role and policy for your service account](create-service-account-iam-policy-and-role.md) using the OIDC issuer URL from Account A's cluster\.
-Then a cluster administrator annotates the service account in Account A's cluster to use the role from Account B\.
+Then a cluster administrator annotates the service account in Account A's cluster to use the role from Account B \(*444455556666*\)\.

 ```
 apiVersion: v1
 kind: ServiceAccount
 metadata:
   annotations:
-    eks.amazonaws.com/role-arn: arn:aws:iam::ACCOUNT_B_ID:role/IAM_ROLE_NAME
+    eks.amazonaws.com/role-arn: arn:aws:iam::444455556666:role/account-b-role
 ```

 **Example : Use chained `AssumeRole` operations**

 **Example**
 In this example, Account B creates an IAM policy with the permissions to give to pods in Account A's cluster\.
-Account B attaches that policy to an IAM role with a trust relationship that allows `AssumeRole` permissions to Account A \(*`111111111111`*\), as shown below\.
+Account B \(*444455556666*\) attaches that policy to an IAM role with a trust relationship that allows `AssumeRole` permissions to Account A \(*111122223333*\), as shown below\.

 ```
 {